 A Cold Creeping In?
 How to (Maybe) Help Stave It Off

-For some reason, I’ve been coughing more this Fall than I think I usually do (if only one could quantify the background cough!), but generally, my breathing has felt pretty good.
-That is, until today—it still feels okay, but not great, and I feel like it’s possible I might be getting sick.
+For some reason, I have been coughing more this fall than I think I usually do (if only one could quantify the background cough!), but generally, my breathing has felt pretty good.
+That is, until today—it still feels okay, but not great, and I feel like it is possible I might be getting sick.
 I have that feeling that one gets before a sore throat, my chest feels a bit heavier, and maybe that cough is something—or not something—after all.
-I had a stellar round of PFTs on Thursday and now, Saturday, things don’t feel quite as stellar.
+I had a stellar round of PFTs on Thursday and now, Saturday, things do not feel quite as stellar.

 How to (apparently) stop a cold in its tracks

-I consulted a few different articles, and here are the top tips to hopefully prevent those first little symptoms of a cold from morphing into anything worse.
+I consulted a few different articles, and here are some of the tips to hopefully prevent those first little symptoms of a cold from morphing into anything worse.

 1. Rest.
-So, I’m supposed to spend the bulk of the weekend sitting at my laptop, playing The Sims, watching Netflix, and making a dog leash out of paracord?
+So, I am supposed to spend the bulk of the weekend sitting at my laptop, playing The Sims, watching Netflix, and making a dog leash out of paracord?
 Okay, cool.
-According to WebMD, de-stressing by getting some rest and relaxation—like meditating, listening to music, and so on—is a good idea, too.1 Check.
+Apparently de-stressing by getting some rest and relaxation—like meditating, listening to music, and so on—is a good idea, too.
+Check.1

-2. Hydrate.1 Now, the article does mention this specifically for sinus symptoms, which I don’t have.
-But since any fluid without caffeine helps, well, though water is best, I don’t mind an excuse to keep drinking this vitamin C rich, highly delicious peach mango juice.
+2. Hydrate.
+It seems that fluid without caffeine helps, well, though water is best, I don’t mind an excuse to keep drinking this vitamin C rich, highly delicious peach mango juice.
 (Seriously people.
 10/10 recommend.
-I’m drinking Oasis brand, and none of the juice company websites have a proper photo/description, nor do they seem to have a Twitter account for me to inform them of this.
-It’s delicious, but also possibly only in Canada, so you might just have to believe me).
+It’s delicious, but also possibly only in Canada, so you might just have to believe me.)
+Eventually, maybe I will even drink some water, which I never do but I am quite serious about this not getting sick thing.1

 So, that’s a thing, but it doesn’t explain why everything is telling me to drink tea to stave off this cold. *shrug emoji*.